Becky139/mutts-cuts/README.md

 Content cut off when viewing on a small mobile device #58

 This can be found in Sprint 8 Issues found on two pages Services and View Bookings This can be found in Sprint 8.
-In MDN docs i found the following to test
+In MDN docs I found the following to test
 1. Remove the following properties from the viewport in the head.html file
 2. user-scalable=no, maximum-scale=1.0, minimum-scale=1.0
 But then found the solution below to fix the issue